 In a nation where 1 out of every 4 children lives in poverty, the neighborhood stands out as being ranked among the lowest 0.0% of neighborhoods affected by this global issue.

-In addition, the neighborhood is a great option for families, as revealed by NeighborhoodScout's research on this neighborhood.
-The combination of top public schools, low crime rates, and owner-occupied single family homes, make this neighborhood among the top 6.0% of family-friendly neighborhoods in the state of Ohio.
-Many other families also live here, making it easy to socialize and develop a sense of community.
-In addition, families here highly value education, as is reflected by the strength of the local schools.
+In addition, according to NeighborhoodScout's exclusive analysis, is among the best neighborhoods for families in Ohio.
+In fact, this neighborhood is more family-friendly than 95.5% of neighborhoods in the entire state of Ohio.
+Its combination of top public schools, low crime rates, and owner-occupied single family homes gives this area the look and feel of a "Leave It to Beaver" episode.
+Many other families also live here, making it easy to socialize and develop a strong sense of community.
+In addition, the high number of college-educated parents influences the academic success of the local schools.
+Overall, you will find all of the amenities a family needs to thrive in the neighborhood.
 In addition to being an excellent choice for families with school-aged children, this neighborhood is also a very good choice for active retirees.

-Did you know that the neighborhood has more Croatian and Slovak ancestry people living in it than nearly any neighborhood in America?
+Did you know that the neighborhood has more Hungarian and Croatian ancestry people living in it than nearly any neighborhood in America?
 It's true!
-In fact, 2.7% of this neighborhood's residents have Croatian ancestry and 4.3% have Slovak ancestry.
+In fact, 5.3% of this neighborhood's residents have Hungarian ancestry and 2.2% have Croatian ancestry.

-In the neighborhood, 43.1% of the working population is employed in executive, management, and professional occupations.
-The second most important occupational group in this neighborhood is manufacturing and laborer occupations, with 22.3% of the residents employed.
-Other residents here are employed in sales and service jobs, from major sales accounts, to working in fast food restaurants (17.5%), and 17.2% in clerical, assistant, and tech support occupations.
+In the neighborhood, 40.4% of the working population is employed in executive, management, and professional occupations.
+The second most important occupational group in this neighborhood is manufacturing and laborer occupations, with 25.7% of the residents employed.
+Other residents here are employed in clerical, assistant, and tech support occupations (17.6%), and 16.4% in sales and service jobs, from major sales accounts, to working in fast food restaurants.

-In the neighborhood in Newbury, OH, residents most commonly identify their ethnicity or ancestry as German (26.1%).
-There are also a number of people of Irish ancestry (15.2%), and residents who report English roots (15.2%), and some of the residents are also of Italian ancestry (11.2%), along with some Polish ancestry residents (8.0%), among others.
+In the neighborhood in Newbury, OH, residents most commonly identify their ethnicity or ancestry as German (25.4%).
+There are also a number of people of English ancestry (15.6%), and residents who report Irish roots (12.7%), and some of the residents are also of Italian ancestry (12.2%), along with some Polish ancestry residents (8.4%), among others.